reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 - [Creating the project using Spring Initializr](#creating-the-project-with-spring-initializr)
 - [Creating the project using the IntelliJ IDE](#create-the-project-with-intellij)

-Both ways use the Spring Initializt project underneath and you can choose whichever way works best for you.
+Both ways use the Spring Initializr project underneath and you can choose whichever way works best for you.

 ### Creating the Project with Spring Initializr